-I need three things: Leica, film, and light.
+I need three things: a Leica camera, film, and light.

-The bright sun burns the film, and the silver that cannot be washed away is my most loyal friend.
+The bright sun burns my film, and the silver that cannot be washed away is my most loyal friend.

 My original intention for buying the first Leica M was to have a robust tool.

 I bought a second Leica M with a body for the second lens.

 I bought a third Leica M because I had sold a lens.

 I bought subsequent Leica M cameras for “preservation,” and I can only explain it this way.

 Leica released the M3 first and then the M2.
 Why wasn’t the publishing order M1, M2, M3?
 Asking the right question often solves half of the problem, but what about the other half of the answer?